How much are your injuries worth?

 If you’ve been injured in a workplace accident, it’s very likely that your life has been turned upside down.

-With your reduced work hours and all those medical bills, that workers’ comp settlement offer is starting to look pretty good.
+With your reduced work hours and medical bills piling up, that lump sum settlement offer is starting to look pretty good.
 But how did the insurance company arrive at that number?

 It may seem arbitrary to you.
-But the insurance company isn’t reading tea leaves or consulting a crystal ball to calculate your workers’ comp settlement amount.
+But workers compensation insurance isn’t about reading tea leaves or consulting a crystal ball to determine your workers comp settlement amount.
 They are actually making a number of calculations behind the scenes to decide how much to offer you.

 And unless you know what’s influencing their decision, you won’t be able to decide whether the offer is a fair one.

-It’s important to note that your workers’ comp settlement is a one-time payment.
+It’s important to note that your workers comp settlement is a one-time, lump sum payment.
 In most cases, accepting a settlement will require that you release the insurance company from any future liability in your case.
 This means you will not be allowed to come back and ask for more money if you run out.

 Treatment for workplace injuries can get expensive, but it isn’t just past medical bills that require compensation.